Chart Color Schemes

 Health performance in Tuncurry is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Tuncurry faces significant health challenges with various conditions affecting both younger and older residents.
-Approximately 46% (~2,912 people) have private health cover, lower than the national average of 55.3%.
+Private health cover stands at approximately 46%, covering around 2912 people, which is lower than the national average of 55.3%.

 The most prevalent medical conditions are arthritis (affecting 15.4% of residents) and mental health issues (9.5%).
-Conversely, 49.7% report no medical ailments compared to 56.6% in Rest of NSW.
-Residents aged 65 and over comprise 42.8% (2,710 people), higher than the 36.0% in Rest of NSW.
-Despite this, health outcomes among seniors are challenging but better than the general population's metrics.
+Conversely, 49.7% claim to be free from medical ailments, compared to 56.6% in the Rest of NSW.
+Tuncurry has a higher proportion of seniors aged 65 and over, at 42.8% or 2710 people, compared to 36.0% in the Rest of NSW.
+Despite this, health outcomes among seniors are better than those of the general population.

 Frequently Asked Questions - Health